benhsmith/netwhere/README.md

 # Netwhere

-*Netwhere* is a simple packet monitor that serves packet monitoring data as a JSON document over a REST endpoint.
-The capture process is intended to be lightweight enough that it can run comfortably on typical network router hardware.
+*Netwhere* is a packet monitor that serves packet monitoring data as a JSON document over a REST endpoint.
+The capture process is intended to be lightweight enough that it can run comfortably on a home router.
 An example site that displays monitoring data is provided in the 'html' directory.
 I do not claim to be a JavaScript programmer, the project is provided to show what *Netwhere* can do and for testing.
 I am hoping *Netwhere* is useful for building tools to examine networks.
 I started thinking about network monitoring because I wanted to see who is on my network and where they are talking to.
 If I install a new IoT device on my home network, it would be nice to have an easy way to see what it's doing.

 **netwhere** is the collector process that collects packets and summarizes flows in and out of the local network.
 The summarized data is availble via REST endpoints.
 A JavasSript frontend queries the endpoint, gathers any additional information that might be useful and provides an interactive view of the data.
 I want to offload as much of the work as possible onto the client so as to minimize the collector's hardware requirements.

-*Netwhere* is now available as an OpenWrt package.
+*Netwhere* is available as an OpenWrt package.

 ## Usage